-Further information about the ratings of National Indemnity and the Berkshire Hathaway group is given on page 11.
+Further information about the ratings of National Indemnity and the Berkshire Hathaway group is given on page 12.

-The trust fund arrangements in North America and Australia that ring fence assets to match a significant proportion of the liabilities that Equitas reinsures continue, thus providing additional protection to policyholders.
+The trust fund arrangements in the United States, Canada and Australia that ring fence assets to match a significant proportion of the liabilities that Equitas reinsures continue, thus providing additional protection to policyholders.